Berea-College-CSC-226/t11-inheritance-main/t11_questions.md

     c) refactor `movement` in NPC, so it can handle both child class options.

 4.b.
 Discuss with your partner your design choice above, including their pros and cons.
 Document your
-     choice, and why, below:
+     choice and why:

 ```
     **Replace This Text With Your Response**
 ```

-Finally, we need to create our enemy, Whiskers.
+Finally, we need to create our enemy object, Whiskers.
 Update **t11_game.py** to:
     a) spawn `whiskers` at the beginning of the game
     b) make `whiskers` move around the screen
     c) handle collisions between Tuna and Whiskers, which ends the game